-Generally speaking, Bangkok’s brightly coloured taxis are abundant, cheap and reliable, but we’ve heard one too many stories from travellers who were “taken for a ride” from Suvarnabhumi airport in more ways than one.
+Generally speaking, Bangkok’s brightly coloured taxis are abundant, cheap and reliable, but we’ve heard one too many stories from travellers who were “taken for a ride” from the airports in more ways than one.
 Here’s how a common taxi scam plays out, and how to avoid it.

-After passing immigration and collecting bags, travellers emerge into the arrivals hall on Suvarnabhumi’s second floor.
+After passing immigration and collecting bags at either Suvarnabhumi or Don Muang airports, travellers emerge into the arrivals halls.
 A tout or two might appear to offer “taxi services” like they do in airports all over the world — avoid them.

-Follow signs for “Public Taxi” or “Taxi Stand“, which at time of writing will take you down a level to the ground floor and lead outside to one of two official taxi stands run by the airport authority (there are no fake taxi stands).
-Approach the official or kiosk with a sign that reads “TAXI – METER ONLY”.
+Approach the official or kiosk at taxi stands marked with a sign that reads, “TAXI – METER ONLY”.
 They’ll ask where you’re going, give you a printed piece of paper and point you in the direction of a taxi.
 Your friendly driver will then help with your luggage, and away you go.